young woman playing with two children

 Source: 2021 Census

-Most early childhood educators (ECEs) and assistants (ECEAs) work in licensed settings such as child-care centres, StrongStart BC centres, before- and after-school programs or preschool programs.
-These can be located in schools, community centres or workplaces that offer child care to their employees.
-The work is varied, depending on the setting.
+ECEs and ECEAs work in a variety of settings, including licensed child care centres, StrongStart BC centres, family resources programs, before- and after-school programs or preschool programs.
+These can be in schools, community centres or workplaces that offer child care.

-ECEs and ECEAs may work full time or part time, and hours can vary.
+ECEs and ECEAs may work full time or part time, and hours vary.
 Preschool and school-based programs usually run during the school year.
-Most child-care centres are open all year.
-They may have longer hours or use staggered shifts to fit the needs of working parents.
-There is a growing demand, for example, for late-night child care by parents who work shifts.
+Most child care centres are open year-round.
+These may have longer hours or use staggered shifts to fit the needs of working parents.
+There is a growing demand for late-night child care to accommodate shift workers.

 Career Pathways

-Recent graduates often find jobs in child-care centres, preschools, community centres or parks and recreation departments.
-They may be hired as early childhood educators (ECEs) or assistants (ECEAs), support workers for children needing extra help, or before- and after-school programmers.
+Recent graduates often find jobs in child care centres, preschools, community centres or parks and recreation departments.
+They may be hired as ECEs or ECEAs, support workers for children’s diverse needs or before- and after-school educators.

 Occupational Interests